dtcenter/METplus/docs/Users_Guide/wrappers.rst

 The following environment variables are referenced in the MET configuration file.
 The values are generated based on values in the METplus configuration files.

-**${MODEL}** - Corresponds to MODEL in the METplus configuration file.
+**${METPLUS_MODEL}** - Corresponds to MODEL in the METplus configuration file.
 If unset in METplus, value set in the default MET TCRMW configuration file will be used.

 METplus Configuration::